Doing the D of E but not pitched a tent before? We show you how to pitch a D of E Tent in four simple steps.

 Starting at the back of the tent, insert the toggles into the hoops at the bottom and then work your way up the inside of the tent until all the toggles are attached.

 Your tent is now ready for you to set up your sleeping mat and sleeping bag.

 We've shown the Trangia in the porch for this photo, but we wouldn't recommend you have a lit Trangia so close to the tent.

-Your D of E tent may be slightly different from the Vango Mirage 300.
-The steps will be very similar to this but read the instructions for your tent.
-Instructions are usually printed and attached to the tent’s bag.
+Your D of E tent may differ slightly from the Vango Mirage 300.
+The steps will be very similar to this, but read the instructions for your tent.
+Instructions are usually printed and attached to the tent's bag.